Pradumnasaraf/Shortify/README.md

 **Prerequisite**: Docker and Docker Compose installed

-To run to project. after cloning the repository.
+To run to project after cloning the repository.
 First create a `.env` file inside the `api` folder by copying the `.env.example` file.
 Also you can run the following command to create the `.env` file (from the root).

 ```bash
 cp api/.env.example api/.env